 If wellness awaits each of us, why is it that only some people choose it?

-Because there have been countless articles and books written on this very topic, we am going to explore three insights based not only from my professional experience as a Marriage and Family Therapist, but also in my personal life as well.
-Let’s get started.
+There have been countless articles and books written on this very topic, but we are going to explore three insights based not only from my professional experience as a Marriage and Family Therapist, but also in my personal life as well.